 - “Art & Magic Water Borne ©” Acrylic Lip and Nail Shine is intended to be used straight from the jar with no additional medium needed.
 It has a soft glossy shine already.

-- These paints dry faster than Genesis do, of course, but if you need to wipe them off or rework any layer, I have found if you work fast with a wet brush, sponge or swab, it will come back off.
+- These paints dry fast, so if you need to wipe them off or rework any layer, I have found if you work quickly with a wet brush, sponge or swab, it will come off.
 After it sits for a little while it seems to be permanent.

 - If you really mess up, Winsor & Newton Brush Cleaner (nontoxic, biodegradable, no fumes) will remove all layers of WB paint down to bare vinyl.
 I sell WN Brush cleaner.